Why e-commerce conversion rates are built on mobile optimization

 Mobile devices are breaking through a key threshold

+By threshold, I mean that there is a certain, minimum level of performance required for people to be able to effectively use any kind of device for a certain purpose.
 At one point, shopping on mobile devices would sound like an absolute chore, and people would likely laugh at you if you tried to do so, even when you had a decent WiFi connection.

 To give you an extreme example of this, think back to a time before the first iPhone was launched: the Blackberry was the cream of the crop because it simply made texting easier and editing documents practically possible, though not necessarily ideal.
+Can you imagine trying to use one of those to browse through shops and learn about all of the features of the products that you search for these days?

 Desktop has long been ahead of mobile devices in its ability to offer the features that are necessary for an effective online shopping experience.
 Just to name a couple;